Monika-81/Project1/TESTING.md

 <br>

-**Bugs not fixed**:
+**Bug not fixed**:
-- Areas of blank space on the home page and activities page when the screen is portrait oriented.
-My attempts to fix it so far resulted in that the equivalent area on the *join page* has either partly covered by the footer or "double scrolling" in under the hero image.
-- The code I found on Stack Overflow to help me hide the scrollbar doesn't work in Internet Explorer and Firefox.
-There are other code examples on the same site but for this site I didn't want to include JavaScript.
+- The code I found on Stack Overflow to hide the scrollbar doesn't work in Internet Explorer and Firefox.
+There are other code examples on the same site but for this site I didn't want to include JavaScripts.
 <br>

 [Back to top](#testing)